The Devor lab

 -

-First demonstration of ephaptic crosstalk at nerve injury sites, previously only a medical speculation.
+Documentation of ephaptic (electrical) crosstalk at nerve injury sites, including ultrastructural correlates, previously only a medical speculation.

 -